 With over 60 million native speakers, and the fact that Italy ranks as one of the top 5 tourist destinations in the world, it's no wonder that Italian is one of the most popular foreign languages for native English speakers.

 On one hand this is great news for us Italian learners!
-There are literally hundreds of apps, courses, and programs to choose from, if we want to learn the language.
+There are literally hundreds of apps, courses, and programs to choose from, if we want to start learning the language.

 The downside is, with so many options available, it can be difficult to tell which options are worth their salt and which aren't.

-In this post we take a look at our top 5 picks for learning the Italian language.
+In this post we take a look at the best way to learn Italian and share our top 5 picks for Italian learning courses.
 But before we get into our list, we should talk about what exactly makes an Italian course or program good.

 Here at Live Fluent, we constantly stress the importance of learning all four aspects of Italian: reading, writing, speaking, and listening.